 People use sodium in the form of inhaled sodium chloride for cystic fibrosis.
 It is also used for low sodium levels, to prevent kidney toxicity caused by the drug amphotericin B, and for many other conditions, but there is no good scientific evidence to support many of these other uses.

 Don't confuse sodium with the sodium bicarbonate salt.
 These are not the same.

 Likely Effective for

 - Cystic fibrosis.
-When used as an inhalant along with medicine to dilate airway passages, 3% to 7% solutions of sodium chloride (called hypertonic saline) reduce airway obstruction short-term and reduce the number of lung problems and improve quality of life long-term in patients with cystic fibrosis.
+Using a sodium chloride inhalant long-term, along with medicine to dilate airway passages, reduces lung problems and improves quality of life in people with cystic fibrosis.